primitivefinance/open-research-questions/README.md

 # DeFi Research Pillar

 This is a collection of open research questions in the DeFi mechanism design space.
 This serves as a public forum and is open to discussion and changes amongst the broader DeFi research and development community.
-If you think that a topic is interesting and would like it to be investigated further by us, create an issue with detailed information about the topic and why it should be studied.
+If you think that a topic is interesting and would like it to be investigated further, create an issue with detailed information about the topic and why it should be studied.
 If our team  reaches consensus, open a pull request adding the relevant information.

 ---